 HEAD-TILT-CHIN-LIFT MANEUVER

 To ventilate an adult victim, the rescuer will need to open the victim's airway using the head tilt-chin-lift maneuver.
-This method is completed by placing one hand on the victim’s forehead, tilting the victim’s head backwards, while taking two fingers from the other hand to lift the chin up.
+This method is completed by placing one hand on the victim’s forehead, tilting the victim’s head backwards, while placing two fingers from the other hand under the side of the jaw, to lift the chin up.
 This maneuver will align the victim’s airway and allow for oxygen to pass into the lungs.
 If there is any visible airway obstruction that is safely and easily removable, remove or move aside the blockage (the tongue is the most common).
 Chest rise should be visible if rescue breaths are completed correctly.

 Fast Fact: Exhaled air contains approximately 17% oxygen and can still be used to sustain life in a victim.